Spark Mail Alternative: How Does Missive Compare?

 If you're part of a team looking for a product that helps you collaborate better around email (and other channels), then you're in the right place.
 With Missive, you can focus on growing your business instead of trying to hack your email client into something it's not.

-Six reasons why companies use Missive vs Spark Mail
+Six reasons why companies use Missive over Spark Mail

-We've condensed five propositions that explain why you might consider Missive to be a better alternative to Spark Mail.
+We've condensed six propositions that explain why you might consider Missive to be a better alternative to Spark Mail.